reasonmethis/docdocgo-core/README.md

 To ingest your local documents and use them when chatting with the bot, you can simply type `/ingest` if you are using the Streamlit UI (which is the default way of using the bot).
 You will then be prompted to upload your documents.
 You can also ingest a URL by typing `/ingest` followed by the URL.
 The bot will then retrieve the content of the URL and ingest it into a new collection.

 Once the documents are ingested, you can continue adding more documents or URLs by using the `/ingest` command again.
 When you are done, you should rename the collection (`/db rename new-name`).

-Why should you rename it?
-Because if the collection has the default name the system assigned to it, any future use of the `/ingest` command will continue adding documents to it.
+You can also explicitly control whether the documents are ingested into a new collection or added to the current collection.
+To ingest into a new collection, use `/ingest new`.
+To add to the current collection, use `/ingest add`.
+See [Using DocDocGo](#using-docdocgo) for more details.

+The `/summarize` command works similarly to the `/ingest` command, but it retrieves the content of the URL and summarizes it before ingesting it into a collection.

 Additionally, using the `/research` command automatically ingests the results of the web research into a new document collection.